htheanh2000/SKIPLI/README.md

 ### Features
 Here's a list of features that our Frontend project provides:

-- Responsive design that works on different screen sizes
-- User-friendly interface
-- Intuitive navigation
-- Dynamic content
+- Sign up with phone number
+- Verify your phone number with acceseCode sent to your phone
+- Search github user
-- etc.
+- Like profile

 ### Prerequisites
 Before you start using the Frontend project, you'll need the following tools and dependencies: